htothehilla/100DaysPython/log.md

 - Classes (Unlike dictionaries and lists, classes can contain additional functions that are applied to the inputs)
 # Day 25: List Comprehensions
 **Completion Date:**
+5th July
 **Learned:**
+- Similar to lambda functions, list comprehensions are a method of condensing python code into a single line.
+- How you can use listcomp with tuples and strings

 # Day 26: Map, Filter, and Zip
 **Completion Date:**